CEEMS Exporter

 Grafana Alloy targets discoverer

-CEEMS exporter exposes a special endpoint that can be used as HTTP discovery component which can provide a list of targets to Pyroscope eBPF component for continuous profiling.
+The CEEMS exporter exposes a special endpoint that can be used as an HTTP discovery component which can provide a list of targets to the Pyroscope eBPF component for continuous profiling.

-Currently, the discovery component supports only SLURM resource manager.
-There is no added value to continuously profile a VM instance managed by Libvirt from hypervisor as we will not be able ease to resolve symbols of guest instance from the hypervisor.
-By default the discovery component is disabled and it can be enabled using the following component:
+Currently, the discovery component supports only the SLURM resource manager.
+There is no added value to continuously profile a VM instance managed by Libvirt from the hypervisor as we will not be able to easily resolve symbols of the guest instance from the hypervisor.
+By default, the discovery component is disabled and it can be enabled using the following component:

 The discovery component runs at a dedicated endpoint which can be configured